robertlinton/Canvas-Resizer-Tool/README.md

 If you have any questions or need further information, please contact Clive at [clivethings@gmail.com].

-Thank you for using CliveTools!
+Thank you for using clivethings!